eduakcja/myblog/content/privacy.md

 If you want to get in touch, just write me an email to **dariusz(at)fastmail.com**

-Explore the content of this blog with the peace of mind.
+Explore the content of this blog with the peace of mind.  :relaxed: